We are all unique. And every breast augmentation is unique. But there are some surgeries that are considered to be a little bit more... complicated.

 For some women the difference in breast size and shape is more noticeable, and this is where a breast augmentation (and/or a breast lift) can be a big help.

 Correcting asymmetry in breasts is quite challenging though.
-It is very common to use two different implant sizes to adjust for different sized breast.
+It is very common to use two different breast implant sizes to adjust for different sized breast.
 But, sometimes, one breast may need a lift while the other one does not... reshaping as well as resizing the breasts.

-Things can go wrong after any surgery and there's a few different types of augmentation complication where your surgeon may need to step in.
+Things can go wrong after any surgery and there's a few different types of breast augmentation complication where your surgeon may need to step in.

 Corrective breast surgeries can be complex.
 Immediately after surgery if you develop any excessive bleeding (hematoma) or fluid build-up (seroma) you may end up needing immediate surgery to fix the problems.

-If your implants are in the wrong position (staying high up on your chest, shaped implants rotating, dropping below the crease [bottoming out]), too close together (symmastia) or you develop capsular contracture (too much scar tissue around the implant squeezing it out of shape) you will need some form of corrective surgery.
+If your breast implants are in the wrong position (staying high up on your chest, shaped implants rotating, dropping below the crease [bottoming out]), too close together (symmastia) or you develop capsular contracture (too much scar tissue around the implant squeezing it out of shape) you will need some form of corrective surgery.

 These kind of surgeries require a different approach depending on what's happened and what you want to do about the future look and feel of your breasts.